Stamp duty is a hefty tax normally associated with the purchase or sale of a property or land, but it also applies to vehicles as well.

 Can you avoid paying stamp duty?

-The exemptions from stamp duty also vary across the regions.
+The exemptions from stamp duty also vary across the states and territories.
 In some cases, you will not be required to pay stamp duty if:

 Savings.com.au’s two cents

-Stamp duty can be an expensive fee, so it’s important you factor this expense into your car buying budget (which you should have already!).
-As a rule of thumb, the more expensive the car is to purchase, the more you will fork out in stamp duty expenses.
-Exemptions and duty reductions will vary between states or territories, so it’s important to do your research first using relevant government resources to determine if you may be eligible.
+Stamp duty can be an expensive fee on top of the purchase price of a car, regardless of whether it’s new or used.
+It’s important you factor this expense into your car-buying budget.
+As a rule of thumb, the more expensive the car is to purchase, the more you will fork out in stamp duty charges.
+Exemptions and duty reductions vary between the Australian states and territories, so it’s important to do your research first to determine if you may be eligible.

-Article first published 18 June 2019 by William Jolly & updated 13 February 2023 by Jacob Cocciolone.
+Article first published June 2019 by William Jolly & updated 21 June 2024 by Denise Raward.

 Advertisement